 - Write more than 300 words on the page.

 - Include the keyword in 1-2% of the content.

 - Use only one H1 tag (post/page title)

 - Use multiple H2 tags, one with the keyword and others with related keywords.

 We highly recommend the Page Analysis tool included with the plugin, WordPress SEO by Yoast.
 It is very powerful and can help achieve a well-optimized page.

 A few of the following sections will also go into more detail.

 The URL of your page has a lot to do with its SEO as well.
 Ideally, you want the URL to contain your keyword alone, or with a couple of other words.
 Either way, the keyword should be towards the beginning of the URL.
 For example:

 Keyword Within The H1

-The H1 tag is a HTML element that is included within your WordPress theme.
+The H1 tag is an HTML element that is included within your WordPress theme.
 The H1 is commonly the page or blog post title.
-For this page the H1 tag is "Be Proactive With Image SEO".
-Here are couple important notable items for H1 tags:
+For this page, the H1 tag is "Be Proactive With Image SEO".
+Here are couple of important notable items for H1 tags: